top of page

 We finished with excellent carajillos (black coffee with a shot of brandy).

-The food and service on this visit seemed better than our previous visit.
+The food and service on this visit seemed better than on our previous visit.
 There seems to be more staff and a slightly upgraded menu.
 Everyone was as friendly as we remembered, including the el jefe, Matías Gorrochategui.

 A previous visit.